 Access to the Site

 Subject to these Terms.
-Company grants you a non-transferable, non-exclusive, revocable, limited license to access the Site solely for your own personal, noncommercial use.
+BR grants you a non-transferable, non-exclusive, revocable, limited license to access the Site solely for your own personal, noncommercial use.

 Certain Restrictions.
 The rights approved to you in these Terms are subject to the following restrictions: (a) you shall not sell, rent, lease, transfer, assign, distribute, host, or otherwise commercially exploit the Site; (b) you shall not change, make derivative works of, disassemble, reverse compile or reverse engineer any part of the Site; (c) you shall not access the Site in order to build a similar or competitive website; and (d) except as expressly stated herein, no part of the Site may be copied, reproduced, distributed, republished, downloaded, displayed, posted or transmitted in any form or by any means unless otherwise indicated, any future release, update, or other addition to functionality of the Site shall be subject to these Terms.
 All copyright and other proprietary notices on the Site must be retained on all copies thereof.

-Company reserves the right to change, suspend, or cease the Site with or without notice to you.
-You approved that Company will not be held liable to you or any third-party for any change, interruption, or termination of the Site or any part.
+BR reserves the right to change, suspend, or cease the Site with or without notice to you.
+You approved that BR will not be held liable to you or any third-party for any change, interruption, or termination of the Site or any part.

 No Support or Maintenance.
-You agree that Company will have no obligation to provide you with any support in connection with the Site.
+You agree that BR will have no obligation to provide you with any support in connection with the Site.

-Excluding any User Content that you may provide, you are aware that all the intellectual property rights, including copyrights, patents, trademarks, and trade secrets, in the Site and its content are owned by Company or Company’s suppliers.
+Excluding any User Content that you may provide, you are aware that all the intellectual property rights, including copyrights, patents, trademarks, and trade secrets, in the Site and its content are owned by BR or BR’s suppliers.
 Note that these Terms and access to the Site do not give you any rights, title or interest in or to any intellectual property rights, except for the limited access rights expressed in Section 2.1.
-Company and its suppliers reserve all rights not granted in these Terms.
+BR and its suppliers reserve all rights not granted in these Terms.

 Third-Party Links & Ads; Other Users